awsdocs/incident-manager-user-guide/doc_source/tracking-details.md

 ## Engagements<a name="tracking-details-engagements"></a>

 The **Engagements** tab of the incident details drives the engagement of responders and teams\.
 From this tab, you can see who has been engaged, who has responded, as well as which responders are going to be engaged as part of an escalation plan\.
 Responders can engage other contacts directly from this tab\.
-To learn more about creating contacts and escalation plans, see the [Contacts](contacts.md) and [Escalation plans](escalation.md) sections of this guide\.
+To learn more about creating contacts and escalation plans, see the [Working with contacts in Incident Manager](contacts.md) and [Working with escalation plans in Incident Manager](escalation.md) sections of this guide\.

 You can configure response plans with contacts and escalation plans to automatically start engagement at the beginning of an incident\.
-To learn more about configuring response plans, see the [Response plans](response-plans.md) section of this guide\.
+To learn more about configuring response plans, see the [Working with response plans in Incident Manager](response-plans.md) section of this guide\.

 You can find information about each contact in the table\.
 This table includes the following information:
 + **Name** – Links to the contact details page that displays their contact methods and engagement plan\.